gwijthoff/texting/exercises/distributed_memory.md

 layout: exercise
 ---

-Reconstruct a narrative of Wednesday, March 9, 2016 based on traces you have left behind both willingly and unwittingly: emails, Facebook likes, activity trackers, etc. Research your life on that day like a private investigator and be as exhaustive as possible.
-Then, write a narrative of this day using your digitally-distributed memories.
+Using an arbitrarily selected calendar date that the class will agree on as a group (i.e. Wednesday, March 9, 2016), reconstruct a narrative of that day based on traces you have left behind both willingly and unwittingly: emails, Facebook likes, activity trackers, etc. Research your life on that day like a private investigator and be as exhaustive as possible.
+Then, write a ~3p narrative of this day using your digitally-distributed memories.

 ## Tips